Ambulance Cover & Insurance

 • 1.
-Emergency Ambulance
+EMERGENCY AMBULANCE

-As the name suggests, emergency ambulance only provides cover for treatment and transport in an emergency situation where your life is at risk.
+As the name suggests, an emergency ambulance only provides cover for treatment and transport in an emergency situation where your life is at risk.
 This could be a major vehicle accident or a sudden collapse due to severe chest pains.

 Typically, unlimited cover is provided for emergency incidents including: